-Can extrasensorily gifted humans accurately communicate with those who have passed on?
+Can extra-sensorily gifted humans or evidential mediums accurately communicate with those who have passed on?

 This question has intrigued humanity for many years.
 Scientific studies of evidential mediums replicated at five universities and research centers now affirmatively answer this question.